marcelpetersen/mobil/_drafts/the-top-3-risks-of-starting-a-fleet-company-and-how-to-overcome-them.md

 Fleet sharing businesses are a big deal right now, which means that the competition between companies is very fierce.
 Bike, car, scooter and kick scooter sharing companies now dominate the mobility landscapes of many cities - if you live in an urban center in Europe, you probably walk or drive past multiple mobility providers on your way to work every day.
 There’s a “hype” surrounding vehicle sharing companies, particularly kick scooters and electric vehicle types in general, which means that many entrepreneurs feel like it’s now or never - start your business now or miss out on all that demand.
 As a matter of fact, we would absolutely agree with those entrepreneurs.
 Don’t let the competition scare you into thinking you don’t have just as good of a chance of getting your concept off the ground as everybody else!

-> Always put customer satisfaction above saving costs
+> Always put customer satisfaction above saving costs.

 In order to stand out the supposedly oversaturated shared mobility market, you’re going to need to follow two rules.
 The first is to make sure you have a “customer-first” approach.
 Many companies don’t do well by asking their customers to set up an extra payment account instead of offering a prepaid e-wallet system.
 Others only let customers pay via credit card or require them to take an image of where the customer parked, which is a problem if the rider’s smartphone camera is broken - as just one tiny example.
 Think about everything from your customer’s perspective, and you’re already well ahead of the game.